gardener/gardener/docs/proposals/27-project-group.md

 Seed bindings will only work in project namespaces.

-The field `.seedSelector` determines which seeds shall be schedulable.
-A selecting mechanism, like the one in `Shoot.spec.seedSelector` will be used.
+The field `.seedSelector` determines which seeds shall be selected.
+This is analogous to `Shoot.spec.seedSelector`.

 ##### Permissions